 Thinking about phones and cellular services for your next trip?
 It’s important to have a passing knowledge of the services involved in order to make the right decision.

 GSM and CDMA are network technologies for cellphones.
 They were both developed in the nineties to provide primarily for 2G service.
 In the US the FCC decided on a “dual-system” approach allowing either GSM or CDMA.
-Today the United States still uses a mix of different technologies while most of the rest of the world, agreed on GSM.
+Today the United States still uses a mix of different technologies while most of the rest of the world, has settled on GSM.
 That’s why GSM is the preferred technology for traveling the world.

 With the introduction of 3G, American carriers just improved the original GSM and CDMA technology.
 Because of the reliance on CDMA by some companies, the switch would have required a massive expenditure.